 During and after WWI, soldier settler schemes were initiated to provide a livelihood for returning servicemen.
 Five years after the war ended, around nine million hectares had been allocated to returned servicemen, establishing 23,000 farms across Australia.
 Much of the land was marginal and the failure rate was high; in Victoria by 1939, 60 per cent had left their blocks.
 The schemes were revived after WWII, with a somewhat better success rate.

 Six o’clock closing was introduced for pubs in South Australia in 1915.
+The following year, Tasmania, New South Wales and Victoria followed suit.
 The temperance movement was successful in getting new laws passed that required pubs to close at six o’clock, arguing that a “well-ordered, self-disciplined and morally upright home front was a precondition for the successful prosecution of the war.”
 The result was a change in architecture that let publicans hose out tiled pubs after closing time.
+More

 After running what he claimed to be Australia’s first soda fountain at Sydney’s Imperial Skating Rink, Earnest Hillier opened his store in Pitt Street where he began manufacturing chocolate.
 The signature red chocolate box appeared in 1916.
 A second factory later opened in Melbourne and for many years the company operated a soda fountain at the Regent Theatre.
 More